-- A few months later, Michael receives the first performance review he has received since he took FMLA/CFRA leave.
+A few months later, after Humane Human Resources has been placed by Horrible Human Resources, Michael receives the first performance review he has received since he took FMLA/CFRA leave.
 He is rated as meeting expectations.
 In the review, he receives positive comments and ratings from Pleasant Partner and Amiable Associate.
-However, Petulant Partner criticizes him for not being sufficiently "responsive" to Petulant Partner's requests and Mean criticizes him for his "lack of professionalism."
-Shortly thereafter, the firm places Michael on a performance improvement plan, instructing him to improve his responsiveness and professionalism.
+However, Petulant Partner criticizes him for not being sufficiently "responsive" to Petulant Partner's requests and Mean Manager criticizes him for his "lack of professionalism" and "lack of dedication to the firm."
+Shortly thereafter, the firm places Michael on a performance improvement plan, instructing him to improve his responsiveness, professionalism, and dedication.
 Michael again calls you.
 He is understandably quite upset.
-He believes that he was placed on the performance improvement plan because of his disability. - The firm fires Michael the day the PIP ends.
+He believes that he was placed on the performance improvement plan because of his disability.

+• The firm fires Michael the day the PIP ends, claiming he failed to meet the objectives of the PIP.
 He calls you, asking you to represent him in a lawsuit against the firm.